Fraudulent Lancet MMR vaccine-autism study: UK General Medical Council inquiry

 Responding to the first Sunday Times reports, the General Medical Council (GMC), which is responsible for licensing doctors and supervising medical ethics in the UK, launched an investigation into the affair.
 The GMC brought the case itself, not citing any specific complaints, claiming that an investigation was in the public interest.
 The then-secretary of state for health, John Reid, called for a GMC investigation, which Wakefield himself welcomed.
-During a debate in the House of Commons, on 15 Mar 2004, Dr. Evan Harris, a Liberal Democrat MP, called for a judicial inquiry into the ethical aspects of the case, even suggesting it might be conducted by the CPS.
+During a debate in the House of Commons, on 15 March 2004, Dr. Evan Harris, a Liberal Democrat MP, called for a judicial inquiry into the ethical aspects of the case, even suggesting it might be conducted by the CPS.
 In June 2006 the GMC confirmed that they would hold a disciplinary hearing of Wakefield.

 The GMC's Fitness to Practise Panel first met on 16 July 2007 to consider the cases of Wakefield, Professor John Angus Walker-Smith, and Professor Simon Harry Murch.
 All faced charges of serious professional misconduct.
-The GMC examined, among other ethical points, whether Wakefield and his colleagues obtained the required approvals for the tests they performed on the children; the data-manipulation charges reported in the Times, which surfaced after the case was prepared, were not at question in the hearings.
+The GMC examined, among other ethical points, whether Wakefield and his colleagues obtained the required approvals for the tests they performed on the children; the data-manipulation charges reported in the Sunday Times, which surfaced after the case was prepared, were not at question in the hearings.
 The GMC stressed that it would not be assessing the validity of competing scientific theories on MMR and autism.
 The GMC alleged that the trio acted unethically and dishonestly in preparing the research into the MMR vaccine.
 They denied the allegations.
 The case proceeded in front of a GMC Fitness to Practise panel of three medical and two lay members.